 This data can be filtered by EPC prefix, observation start and end time, and the transition direction.

-There are three different levels of aggregation of this data:
+There are two different levels of aggregation of this data:

-In the threshold listing, there is an icon that will navigate to the live transitions for that threshold
+- If the threshold is running a job, click on the icon circled below to navigate to the live transition for that threshold